-The average cow naturally lives for between 15-20 years, although they can live for longer!
+The average cow naturally lives for 15-20 years, although it can live longer!
 However, a cow’s actual lifespan will depend on its purpose.
-Beef cows and dairy cows, for example, have very different life lengths.
+For example, beef and dairy cattle have very different life lengths.

 How long do domesticated cows live?
 In the wild, cows generally live until 26 years, on average, and assuming no predators get them.
 Domesticated cows live between 18-22 years, but few cows die of old age.
 Beef cattle either live until 1-2 years, when many beef cattle are butchered for the market, or between 5-6 years, when cows and breeding bulls are culled.
 Most dairy cows live for around six.
 Cattle are generally culled or butchered when their productivity declines to maintain the profitability of the farm.
 Miniature cows are generally raised as both pets and for production and have an average lifespan of about 18 years.

 It may sound simple, but within each industry, gender, and purpose, the time that cattle are kept depends on various factors.
 Let’s dive into those.

 How Long Do Beef Cows Live?

 Meat or beef cows live for 1.5-2 years.
 The natural life of beef cattle is between 15-20 years, but in the commercial beef industry, steers are usually slaughtered before they reach two years old.
 Heifers and cows (female cattle) often live for between 5-6 years as they breed to produce the next generation of beef cattle.

 Beef cattle are weaned from their mother’s milk at 4-6 months of age.
 Male calves that will be raised for meat and not breeding will be castrated at 3-4 weeks old.
 Female calves, or heifers, will be bred at around 15 months old to produce the next generation of meat cows.